WarwickTechCrew/tc-website-wiki/wiki/05-additional-resources/equipment-directory.md

 Can offer power hookups and assorted distribution in various outdoor locations around campus, and sometimes generators too when needed if you're lucky.

+### Music Centre

+The Music Centre has a bunch of various equipment, both technical and non technical.
+They have lots of music stands, keyboards, amps etc. that can be borrowed, as well as a Midas M32R mixer.
+Also of note is the music production studio with recording and editing facilities (which could be useful for voiceovers in shows, or sound design).

 ### Warwick Arts Centre